Neural network representation of tensor network and chiral states: Tensor network states

 \section{Tensor network states}

-This section begins with a very brief introduction to tensor network states following the presentation in Ref. \cite{GHLS15}, \S6.3 or \cite{Hua15}, \S2.3.
+We provide a very brief introduction to tensor network states following the presentation in Ref. \cite{GHLS15}, Subsection 6.3 or Ref. \cite{Hua15}, Subsection 2.3.
 Then, it will be clear almost immediately that any (local) tensor network state has a (local) neural network representation.